spcmd/themes/README.md

 # themes
-Themes for Openbox, GTK and other stuff
+Themes for Openbox, GTK and other stuff.

 ## Numix-UbuntuOrange-spcmd